DeepSourceCorp/globstar/docs/reference/cli.md

 ## Configuration

-Globstar looks for a `.globstar.yml` configuration file in the project root, which can be used to configure defaults.
+Globstar looks for a `.config.yml` configuration file in the `.globstar` directory, which can be used to configure defaults.
 Read more in the [Configuration](#configuration) section.